RipalPatel18/Freelance_management_CMS/README.md

-Simple Services Management CMS (PHP & MySQL)
+# Freelance Management Service using PHP_CMS

-This project is a basic PHP & MySQL Services CMS.
+- This is a PHP and MySQL project that provides a simple CMS to manage services.
-It includes a small admin panel to manage services and a simple frontend website that displays them.
+- It includes a basic admin panel and a minimal frontend that displays data dynamically.
-The main goal is to understand how a minimal CMS works and how PHP interacts with a MySQL database.

-⭐ Features
+# Features

-Simple admin panel for managing services (CRUD)
+Simple Services CRUD (Create, Read, Update, Delete)

+PHP connected to MySQL database

-Dynamic services page that loads data from MySQL
+Dynamic services page on the frontend

-Clean and minimal frontend layout

-Built using Bootstrap for responsive design
+Basic Bootstrap layout for responsiveness

-🛠 Technologies Used
+Technologies Used

 PHP

 MySQL

+HTML

+CSS

-Bootstrap 5
+Bootstrap

-HTML5 & CSS3

-🎯 Project Goal

-To learn how to:

-Build a small CMS using PHP

-Perform CRUD operations using MySQL

-Display database content dynamically on the frontend

-Organize a simple PHP project structure

-📂 Pages Included
+Pages Included

 Home Page

-Services Page (dynamic)
+Services Page (Dynamic)

 Contact Page

+Admin Services Pages (Add, Edit, Delete, View)